MilovdZee/LEDCircleClock/README.md

   your center color will fade.
 This way you can choose and mix and match your colors.
 The edge ones will use R/G/B values of a given "max" value.
 Going clockwise from 12:00 the edge colors are: R, G, B, RG, RB, GB, RGB, and your own custom edge dot.
+- "HourGlass"; I created a drawing program to not have to use paper to make drawings.
+I handed that program to my daughter, and she drew a static image of an hourglass.
+I added the rotation and sand animations to it.
+The whole animation sequence is done on the laptop, and my program could export a special animation output array to copy/paste into my code.
+After that, I wrote code to show the animation.
+- "Snail"; Just as the HourGlass, this one was drawn by my daughter, in this case she did draw the full animation.
+  My job was only putting it in code, and I created the final "fade out" (ring by ring).
+- "WordClock"; I tried making as big of a square like dot-matrix area as possible, initially I tried 21 columns next to each other, but the ones to the left and right of the middle became too unreadable (due to the circle shape), so I had to make the area's smaller.
+So now we have two small area's for dot matrix text, at top and bottom.
+The rest of the space I filled in a way that the image resembles either the HAL-9000 from a-space-oddysey-2001, or you can think of the game "portal".
+The dot matrix fields show scrolling time in words, and a random quote from HAL.
+  The font I used, I did copy pixel by pixel from an internet example.
+See the README file in the tools folder.
+- "MovieStart"; for this one I used my drawing program to draw the static images of 9 down to 1.
+I modified the generated animation array to set an END marker after each image, and calculated the offsets to each digit start.
+The circle, and rotating arm which paints the background color on each passing is all in code, and not done via the animation routine.

 Here the web pages / menus: